 There is a short burst of cold air that is applied to the skin before the laser pulse.
 This both provides protection to skin and gives some anesthesia.
 When the laser is applied to the skin, patients feel some stinging, similar in sensation to the snapping of a small rubber band against the skin.
 Most patients tolerate PDL without any topical anesthetic.
 However, any patient who would like topical anesthetic can request it at the time that they make their appointment.

 Do not tan or use any tanning lotions for two weeks before your procedure.
-You may want to take some ibuprofen (400-800 mg) a half-hour before your treatment.
+Taking ibuprofen (400-800 mg) a half-hour before your treatment may relieve some discomfort.

 The average PDL treatment usually lasts about 15-20 minutes, but procedure time can vary depending on the size of the treated area.